tianzheng4/Distributionally-Adversarial-Attack/README.md

 CIFAR10 and Imagenet Coming Soon.

-We also evaluate our attack against provable defense, and the code is also coming soon.
+We also evaluate our attack against provable defense, and the code is in the directory "convex_adversarial-master".

 If there is any question, pls contact tzheng4@buffalo.edu